All Episodes

 Now, Republicans, I want them to step up and finish the job.

-I'm not gonna, you know, let's not go down and re-argue old issues here.
+I'm not going to, you know, let's not go down and re-argue old issues here.

-But it's gonna matter if we can pick up five Senate seats, hold the Senate, hold the House, we could fix that.
+But it's going to matter if we could pick up five Senate seats, hold the Senate, hold the House, we could fix that.

-If you want the borders secure and you don't want to eliminate ice and you don't want open borders, well, you can fix that by who it is you're gonna vote for.
+If you want the borders secure and you don't want to eliminate ICE and you don't want open borders, well, you can fix that by who it is you're going to vote for.

-There's gonna be about 45 to 50 districts in this next midterm election that are gonna matter.
+There's going to be about 45 to 50 districts in this next midterm election that are going to matter.

 This is important for all of us.

-If you don't want Obama, if you want Obamacare gone, if you want our borders secured, if you don't want to be dragged through the misery of this idiotic impeachment that the Democrats want to go through based on no evidence, if you want to hold on to the crumbs, meaning the thousands of dollars in tax benefits you have, if you want a president that's gonna keep encouraging manufacturers to move to America and build their factories and manufacturing centers here, you know.
+If you want Obamacare gone, if you want our borders secured, if you don't want to be dragged through the misery of this idiotic impeachment that the Democrats want to go through based on no evidence, if you want to hold on to the crumbs, meaning the thousands of dollars in tax benefits you have, if you want a president that's going to keep encouraging manufacturers to move to America and build their factories and manufacturing centers here, you know,

-If you if you want somebody that's tough on national security that stopped Rocket Man from firing missiles over Japan, now the the bodies of our brave soldiers coming home and our hostages coming home and all those benefits, and you want it out of the Iranian deal, and you want a Jerusalem, the capital of Israel, and a president that had the courage to do it.
+if you want somebody that's tough on national security that stopped Rocketman from firing missiles over Japan, now the bodies of our brave soldiers coming home and our hostages coming home and all those benefits, and you want it out of the Iranian deal and you wanted Jerusalem the capital of Israel and a president that had the courage to do it.

 This is what's in play in 95 days.